fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

     The preceding code generates the following output:
 ![](./images/B16062_02_14.jpg)

-Figure 2.14: Tokenization using the Word Punct tokenizer

 In this section, we have learned about different tokenization techniques and their `nltk` implementation.